Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Proposed Solution

 \section{Proposed Solution}

-This section describes the design and implementation of the proposed framework to detect drowsiness while driving.
+This section describes the design and implementation of the proposed framework to detect drowsiness while driving\addtxt{, related to the first contribution indicated in the Introduction section}.
 An overview of the framework is shown in \figurename~\ref{fig:framework-overview}, presenting its different components.
-Starting from the upper side, the first two components refer to the data acquisition process and its processing.
-Next, a feature extraction stage, where the most relevant aspects of the acquired data are selected.
-Finally, it consists of a data classification block, where individual models for each subject and scalable models with data from several users are implemented based on different ML algorithms.
+Starting from the upper side, the first two components refer to the acquisition of data and its processing.
+Next, a feature extraction stage selects the most relevant aspects of the acquired data.
+Finally, the framework includes a data classification block, where individual models for each subject and scalable models with data from several users are implemented based on different ML algorithms.

+\addtxt{This framework differentiates from existing platforms, focusing on the particularities of EEG and EOG signals offering specific processing capabilities for drowsiness detection.
+Moreover, the framework implements a novel PERCLOS discretization approach able to adapt to the particularities of each subject.
+Finally, the proposed framework tests a substantial variety of ML algorithms to offer a detailed comparison between them in terms of well-known performance metrics.}

+\addtxt{It is worth mentioning that the structure of the proposed framework is aligned with existing frameworks using EEG signals to predict particular dynamics of the human brain \cite{Martinez-Beltran:framework:2022, Xu:Framework:2019}.
+Moreover, the modules of these frameworks have a direct association with the phases of the BCI life cycle and traditional ML methodologies, which represent the stages required to acquire biosignals from the brain, their transformation to be understood by computers, and, finally, the use of learning techniques to predict specific events within the signals \cite{Lopez_Bernal:cyberBCI:2021}.}